WHAT HAPPENS ONCE A DAWGCHECK IS SUBMITTED? • ISOLATION • QUARANTINE • PREPARING TO ISOLATE OR QUARANTINE • PARKING • ONCE YOU ARRIVE • CHECKING OUT

 – First, we reach out to you to get more information about your individual situation, explain the process and work on what isolation or quarantine may look like for you

 – When University Housing receives notification of a resident who has tested positive for COVID-19, we will also contact any roommate of that resident.
+Residents should notify their roommate or any close contacts about their positive test.

 – We ask that you return to their primary residence to isolate or quarantine when at all possible, but we recognize that this may not be an option for everyone